 After a heavy rain or storm, get your roof checked to make sure that there are no broken shingles.
 Inspect the area around the vent and remove any obstructions.
 A leak on the roof can cause water to seep into the attic and from there into the walls.
 It’s possible that excessive water damage can collapse the wall.
 Even a small crack in the shingle will have you paying big bucks to repair water damage.

-Service Team of Professionals is a cleaning and restoration company that provides its services in Providence, Cadence, East Las Vegas and many other areas.
+STOP Restoration is a cleaning and restoration company that provides its services in Providence, Cadence, East Las Vegas and many other areas.
 Make a quick call to S.T.O.P. at (702) 803-3094 for emergency cleaning service.